-The tenth annual BPA March Madness PBeM tournament (2012-2013) will start with the draft on November 1st, 2012.
+The eleventh annual BPA March Madness PBeM tournament (2013-2014) has started with the draft on November 15th, 2013.
 This year we will be moving up to teams with ratings slightly higher than last year, using teams with ratings between 82 and 90.

 46 entrants signed up last